-- Encrypted data
+Encrypted data

   Make sure the data you give out is encrypted.
 How to check it?
 Look at the site URL and whether it begins with “HTTPS:” instead of “HTTP:” and a padlock icon.
 If the padlock is closed, the data is encrypted.

   So, it is very important to check this point to be sure that your data will be protected.
-Anyway, if you need to check any text whether it’s correct, then use free online grammar and punctuation checker to find even the smallest mistakes.
+Anyway, if you need to check any text whether it’s correct, then use a free online grammar and punctuation checker to find even the smallest mistakes.

   - Use your credit card

   But it can be applied to the case of your debit card.
 Because debit cards withdraw money directly from your bank account, unauthorized withdrawals could leave you broke.

   Shopping online is truly a time saving, hassle-free, and fun way of buying whatever you want on the World Wide Web.

   You may also like the following:

   - 6 best tips for ransomware attack prevention

   - Phishing: Protect yourself against phishing threats